I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "You know, I didn't think anyone in your family went for this look," Kim commented while they were still far enough away to not be heard.

 "Maybe Mego," Shego remarked with a smile.
-She could see Mego walking around with a woman that had so much plastic surgery that she looked like a doll, but he was the only one that she could picture that happening to.
-And she also knew Mego would not keep such a girl around for long since in Mego's mind everything was all about him; he needed a girlfriend that would agree.
+She could see Mego walking around with a woman who had so much plastic surgery that she looked like a doll, but he was the only one that she could picture that happening to.
+And she also knew Mego would not keep such a girl around for long since in Mego's mind everything was all about him.
+He needed a girlfriend that would agree and had several in the past… until they eventually got fed up with him.

 "Sis!"
 Hego grinned as he noticed the trio approaching.